-Gurdemir, the Planetarium director, controls the size and brightness of the stars as they appear on the planetarium dome.
+Gurdemir, UTA Planetarium director, controls the size and brightness of the stars as they appear on the planetarium dome.

 While he’s been Planetarium director for five years, Gurdemir has decided to pursue a doctoral degree from UTA.

 His enthusiasm for astronomy is obvious and contagious, but not in the usual sense of just looking at stars.

 “Astronomy actually is a different perspective and widens our perspective,” he said.
 “It’s, first of all, that I believe it is the curiosity of the night sky and where we live in the universe is embedded in our brains.”